Scareware Threat Spreading Across The Internet

 Microsoft Reports Internet Worms Rising but New Vulnerabilities down.

-November 3, 2009 by internetsafetycenter
+November 3, 2009

 Microsoft issues a report that overall internet worms have increased by over 98% over the previous quarter.
 Internet worms have gone from the 5th greatest threat all the way up to number 2nd on the list.
 Worms are getting into personal computer and telling them that their computer is infected or redirecting them to other sites trying to get them purchase items.
 On the bright side overall computer vulnerabilities have decreased over the same time.
 Microsoft found that overall computer security vulnerabilities have decreased by over 30% in the last 6 months.
 We believe this will actually start to increase with the release of Windows 7.
 Computer security holes and vulnerabilities will be found in Windows 7 and it is only a matter of time before hackers start to go after Windows 7.
 The more we educate user about computer security the safer the internet becomes.